 Failure isn’t failure, failure is training.
-That’s why many of today’s MLM stars, who are making money hand over fist, are yesterday’s dismal MLM failures.
-And many of these stars “failed” at MLM, quit in dis-gust…and heard a presentation—probably by someone like you—(hat gave them the inspiration to give it another try.
+That’s why many of today’s MLM stars who are making money hand over fist are yesterday’s dismal MLM failures.
+And many of these stars “failed” at MLM, quit in disgust … but heard a presentation — probably by someone like you — that gave them the inspiration to give it another try.

 A spokesperson for a major MLM company at a recent conference divulged the fact that, though a large percentage of people quit their first opportunity, a very large percentage of those now succeeding with the company were former “failures” who had quit the very same company or another opportunity in the past.
 In other words, someone showed them the opportunity and they gave it a real go.

-There’s an old sales adage ha the begins with the first “no.” Typically, a sale isn’t completed until the network marketing prospect has been asked to buy at least five times and refused to buy four times.
-Network marketing recruitment isn’t sales, but similar principles apply.
-Everyone likes to show an mlm opportunity to someone who has never heard of MLM. but is open to an opportunity, and watch his or her eyes light up as he or she begins to calculate the possibilities.
+There’s an old salesman’s adage that the sale begins with the first “no.” Typically, a sale isn’t completed until the network marketing prospect has been asked to buy at least five times and refused to buy four times.
+Network marketing recruitment isn’t sales in the strictest sense of the word, but similar principles apply.
+Everyone likes to show an direct-sales opportunity to someone who has never heard of MLM but is open to an opportunity, and watch his or her eyes light up as he or she begins to calculate the possibilities.
 But these people are not your bread and butter.
 Your bread and butter are people who have said “no” before.

 The fact is that no one has seen your network marketing opportunity until you have shown it to them.
 You yourself are part of the opportunity.
 You are applying for the job of that person’s network marketing upline.
 At first, you must depend upon selling the company and your network marketing upline, but in the end, you are really selling yourself.

-Okay, so someone else showed them the products and the marketing plan of the company you are involved with.
-And for some reason, they said “no.”
+OK, so someone else showed a prospect the products and the marketing plan of the company you are involved with.
+And for some reason, the prospect said “no.”

-Worrying about the market saturating, which seems to be epidemic among newcomers to network marketing, is like worrying about get-Ling hit by a meteorite.
-There’s an outside chance (with an infinitely low probability) that it could happen.
+Worrying about the market saturating is akin to worrying about getting hit by a meteorite.
+There’s an outside chance with an infinitely low probability that it could happen.
 But while you’re immobilized with doubt and worry, life goes on all around you.